HenrikSamuelsson/rust-tic-tac-toe/README.md

-# rust-tic-tac-toe
+# Tic Tac Toe in Rust

-Tic Tac Toe implemented as an exercise while learning Rust
+Tic Tac Toe implemented as practice to learn coding in Rust.